Has your pet bearded dragon been experiencing eye problems?

 There are many types of parasites beardies are susceptible to, including intestinal parasites and mites.

-Mites are tiny parasitic creatures which live off of a host animal.
+Mites are tiny parasitic creatures that live off of a host animal.

 Mites are the type of parasite which cause eye problems in lizards.